In this section:

 When you can expect to get a reply

 You can find out when to expect a reply to a query or request you've sent to HMRC by using the 'Where's my reply' tool.
 Please note: this tool covers some of the basic queries that are most popular with HMRC's customers, but there are plans to develop the tool to include more topics.

-You can call the Contact Centre's Agent Dedicated Line on Tel 0300 200 3311.
-This line is open from 8.00 am to 8.00 pm Monday to Friday and 8.00 am to 4.00 pm on Saturday.
+You can call the Contact Centre's Agent Dedicated Line on telephone: 0300 200 3311.
+This line is open from Monday to Friday, 8am to 8pm and Saturday, 8am to 4pm.
 It's a good idea to use this helpline instead of the general number as it provides tax agents and advisers with a full and fast service.

 When you call the Agent Dedicated Line, your call will be: